getgrit/stdlib/.grit/patterns/openai_v4.md

 }
 ```

-## Does not match an sample without OpenAI
+## Does not match a sample without OpenAI

 ```
 var increment = function (i) {